-Free Shipping is not currently available for the British Columbia, Yukon, or the Territories.
+Free Shipping is not currently available for Yukon, the Northwest Territories, Nunavut .
 Shipping will be quoted after an order is placed.

 Celestron has reinvented the manual telescope with StarSense Explorer—the first telescope that uses your smartphone to analyze the night sky and calculate its position in real time.
 StarSense Explorer is ideal for beginners thanks to the app’s user-friendly interface and detailed tutorials.
 It’s like having your own personal tour guide of the night sky.

 Leave complicated star charts, imprecise planetarium apps, and computerized mounts behind.
 With StarSense Explorer, locating objects has never been easier, faster, or more accurate.
 Within minutes of setting up the telescope, you’ll be navigating the sky with confidence.
 Simply place your phone in the unique StarSense dock and launch the StarSense Explorer app.
 After aligning your phone to the telescope’s optics (a quick, 2-minute procedure), StarSense Explorer generates a list of celestial objects currently visible.
 Make your selection and arrows appear onscreen, guiding you as you to move the telescope.
 When the object is ready to view, the bullseye turns green.

 StarSense Explorer works with most modern smartphones, including iPhone 6 and up and most devices running Android 7.1.2 or later manufactured since 2016.
 For a complete compatibility list, click here.

 StarSense Explorer uses patent-pending technology and your smartphone to determine exactly where the telescope is pointed in the night sky.
 A Lost in Space Algorithm (LISA), like the ones satellites use in orbit to correctly reorient themselves, helps the app match star patterns it detects overhead to its internal database.